 - Provide a current (within 2 years) and clear Criminal History Check.

-- Provide evidence of completing Child Safe Environments Training (within 3 years).
+- Provide evidence of completing and approved Child Safe Environments Training (within 3 years).

 - If it’s the first time you’ve volunteered with CE, or you haven’t been involved for 2 years, you’ll be asked to meet with the Volunteer Manager.